ancleo/ClusterCirc_SPSS/README.md

     - n = Sample size
     - samples = Number of samples for the simulation.
 Recommendation: 100-500.
 Needs to be inserted two times.
     - m+2 = Number of items in the data + 2.
 Needs to be inserted three times.
+    - alpha = Type-I error in percent for significance testing of circumplex model fit (default = 1%)

+3. **cc_fix: (SPSS_cc_fix_INSERT.sps)**
+    Computes ClusterCirc coefficients for user-defined item clusters without performing the ClusterCirc search algorithm to find item clusters.
+    ClusterCirc-fix coefficients for user-defined item clusters can be compared to ClusterCirc coefficients for item clusters found by ClusterCirc-Data.

+    Follow the instructions in the comments above the code.
+You need to insert the following parameters of your data in the code:
+    - working directory/path
+    - p = Desired number of clusters
+    - m = Number of variables
+    - n = Sample size
+    - data = Data file on which ClusterCirc should be performed
+    - limits = Column vector with the position of the last item of each cluster
+    - weights = Item weights (optional, default = communalities), like in cc_data

 ### Usage for exemplary data:
 - SPSS_cc_data_example.sps
 - SPSS_cc_simu_example.sps
+- SPSS_cc_fix_example.sps

 You only need to insert the working directory of your device to perform ClusterCirc with the example codes.